What do recruiters look for?

 The NPA website also has a job search to tool for jobseekers to view listings posted by recruiters within their network.
 Search the NPA Job Board by job title, keywords, and/or specialties (https://npaworldwide.com/for-job-seekers/ ).

 Often the best way to find a recruiter, however, is through a referral from someone you know.
 Talking with co-workers in your field to see who they have worked with is a great way to find a recruiter.
 If there’s a specific company you want to work for, you can also make a connection with someone in their human resources department and ask if there is a specific recruiter or recruiting firm they work with often.
+Learning proven networking strategies will always help you be more effective.

 Research your recruiter.
 See if he or she has been involved in any high-profile searches in your industry (these are sometimes profiled in industry publications).
 Google your recruiter’s name and see what job postings he or she has listed online.
 You are trusting your personal information and reputation to your recruiter, so trusting him or her is essential.